Facundo Pellistri: Manchester United

 Pellistri joined Manchester United on 5 October 2020, for a reported transfer fee of £9 million, on a five-year contract.
-Diego Forlan, who was then managing Peñarol, endorsed Pellistri in a conversation with Manchester United manager and former teammate Ole Gunnar Solskjær, comparing the young player to Ryan Giggs and emphasising his ability to speak English.
+Diego Forlán, who was then managing Peñarol, endorsed Pellistri in a conversation with Manchester United manager and former teammate Ole Gunnar Solskjær, comparing the young player to Ryan Giggs and emphasizing his ability to speak English.
 His first pre-season goal was on 18 July 2021, against Derby County, in a 2–1 away win at Pride Park.